Credit for Child and Dependent Care Expenses

 The rules for the dependent care FSA are like the rules governing the dependent care fringe benefit:

-The amount of the reimbursement that is tax-free is calculated in Part III of Form 2441.
+The reimbursement amount that is tax-free is calculated in Part III of Form 2441.
 The employer may limit reimbursements to the account balance, so if $1500 is paid to a daycare center, but there is only $500 in the account and the employee is contributing $500 per month, then the employer may pay 3 installments of $500 as money is added to the account.

-The new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, has provided a $500 credit for dependents other than children.
+The Tax Cuts and Jobs Act has provides a $500 credit for dependents other than children.
 The child tax credit has also been has been greatly increased by recent legislation.